Be the Joy of Christmas This Year

 Are you living in the moment and overflowing with peace, joy and calm?
 Or are you simmering in the pre-holiday crock-pot of stress, overwhelm and overload?

-It’s incredibly common for amazing midlife women to get burned out during the Christmas season.
+It’s common for midlife women to get burned out during the Christmas season.
 Why?
 Because mommas are the architects of the holiday and we take that responsibility to heart.
 Many of us have been socially conditioned to feel that it is our sole responsibility to make the house festive, uphold traditions, and organize activities and events for others: family, church, charities, schools, community, the list goes on.

 Thanks to Martha Stewart, Facebook and the Hallmark Christmas movie empire there is so much pressure on women to curate the perfect photos and orchestrate the perfect family gatherings.
 We are led to believe that the fun of Christmas is in our hands, so we are always conducting and coordinating, never stopping to sit back and enjoy the fruits of our labor… and also never reaching that unattainable bar we have set for ourselves.